IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 ## How to configure build

-Besides a bit of Zephyr-specific environment setup and caching, the `build.yaml` is very generic and makes no assumptions about what a Zephyr project needs to do to build artifacts and create releases.
+Besides a bit of Zephyr-specific environment setup and caching, the `build.yaml` is very generic and makes no assumptions about what a Zephyr project needs to do to build artefacts and create releases.
 The generic approach comes from using Make and the `makefile` file present in the project's root directory.